Best Of17 min read

 Cons:

-• Lite plan's 50GB is limiting for large product catalogs
+• Lite plan's 50GB gets tight for large product catalogs

 • Renewal rates are mid-range, not budget